-Mineral Refining Company (MRC) has developed an innovative, patented process to economically recover micron-sized coal and minerals that are currently disposed of as waste.
+Mineral Refining Company (MRC) has developed an innovative, patented process to economically recover ultra-fine particles of coal and minerals that are currently disposed of as waste.

 Minerals processing has historically used mechanical separation techniques and flotation to separate impurities from valuable minerals.
 These techniques are effective for particle sizes greater than 10 microns for metallic ores and 45 microns for coal.
 The MRC Hydrophilic Separation (HHS) process can economically recover particles too small for flotation and deliver them as a single-digit moisture product.

-Our patented technology developed at Virginia Tech exploits the differing surface physics of oil and water to separate minute particles of coal and ores from waste rock.Learn More
+Our patented technology developed at Virginia Tech exploits the differing surface physics of oil and water to separate ultra-fine particles of coal and ores from waste rock.Learn More

 By capturing coal and metal fines that otherwise would be wasted, the HHS Process generates new revenue, improves plant operations, and extends the life of slurry ponds.Learn More